ShowShark Client Features

 - Audio track and subtitle track selection before playback

-- Play button in toolbar (iOS/macOS) or tvOS top button bar; when a resume position exists, shows confirmation dialog with "Play from beginning" and "Resume from X:XX" options
+- Play button in toolbar (iOS/macOS) or tvOS top button bar; when a resume position exists, shows a dialog with "Play from beginning" and "Resume from X:XX" options

 - Seek bar / scrubber with time display (not on tvOS)